 Calculated figures are based on past performance and past performance is not a reliable indicator of future results.

 Put it all in one ISA or divide it between different ISAs

 There are 4 main types of ISA (Cash ISAs, Investment ISAs, Innovative Finances ISAs, and Lifetime ISAs) and you can only pay into one each of these each tax year.
-You can either put your £20,000 in an Investment ISA, Cash ISA, or Innovative Finance ISA, or you could divide your annual allowance between a number of ISAs.
+You can either put your full annual allowance in an Investment ISA, Cash ISA, or Innovative Finance ISA, or you could divide your 2018/19 ISA allowance between a number of ISAs.
 For example, you could save £3,000 in a Cash ISA, £13,000 in an Investment ISA, and £4,000 in a Lifetime ISA.
 If you don’t know what ISAs you should open, having a look at their characteristics could help you decide.

 Cash ISAs allow you to save money without paying any tax on interest you earn and can be a great way to put money aside to cover unexpected expenses.

 However, if you have cash set aside to cover emergencies and you’re happy to take an element of risk in pursuit of potential long-term financial growth and inflation-beating returns, you could use an Investment ISA.
 With an Investment ISA (also known as a Stocks & Shares ISA), your money is invested in the stock markets and you don’t pay any capital gains tax or income tax on your returns.

 An Innovative Finance ISA enables you to lend money to approved individuals and/or businesses via an online Peer-to-Peer lending platform and your borrowers commit themselves to pay you back in addition to tax-efficient interest payments.